 Blythe Dolls are modern fashion dolls, with a head size of grapefruit with different body types.
 Like Barbie, Blythe dolls are fashion dolls that stand 11 inches or 28 cm tall with an oversized head and eyes that change color by a pull of a string.
-This changes her face expression totally.
+This changes her facial expression totally.
 The unique charm and appeal of these dolls stem from the adorable characters that they portray.
 Blythe is very popular from her high fashion sense, which makes her become a presenter or model for many magazines or advertising.
 Women from all around the world love Blythe because Blythe fashion always reflects the fashion trend at the moment.
 You will be able to buy additional outfits with some research, find patterns to sew your own clothing.
 These dolls are an art that ties at the heartstrings.

 There are 3 types of Blythe dolls for sale: Neo, Middie, and Petite.
 Neo Blythe is 11 inches tall, Middie Blythe is 8 inches or 20 cm tall, and Petite Blythe is 4 inches or 10 cm tall.

 Modifications can be made to the dolls to change the look of the eyes or to changing their gaze to appear higher.
 Purchasing factory dolls are preferred for those planning to modify the dolls.
-Below is a list of some of the modifications that people have done:
+Below is a list of some of the modifications that people have done: Advanced Customization

 There are times when Blythe customization can get complicated.
 Don’t have time to customize one?
 Visit our Custom Blythe Doll section to browse custom Blythe dolls and see if you like one.
 Each custom doll listed on our page is completely unique and they can take days to customize in some cases.

 When searching for a Blythe doll for sale, you may see those nude Factory Blythes start from $49.
 Original release Blythe dolls from 1972 start at $2500 because they are rare collector’s items.
-Modern Blythe dolls range from $80-$4500 depending on artist and level of customization.
+Modern Blythe dolls range from $80-$4500 depending on the artist and level of customization.